-NOTICE: In response to the recommendations regarding the COVID-19 situation, Warden Community Church will not be having Sunday morning services or Wednesday Night Bible Study in person for the next few weeks.
+NOTICE: In response to the recommendations regarding the COVID-19 situation, Warden Community Church will be practicing social distancing guidelines on Sunday morning services and Wednesday Night Bible Study.

 You’ll be able to view our Sunday services LIVE streamed on Facebook at http://www.facebook.com/WardenChurch.